Luc Mbah a Moute: Personal life

 Mbah a Moute is a prince in the village of Bia Messe in the district of Bafia (near Yaoundé), as he is a son of the elected village chief, Camille Mouté à Bidias.
 His father is a high-ranking government official, managing the National Employment Fund of Cameroon, a training and job-placement national agency.
 Mbah a Moute is the twin brother of Emmanuel Bidias a Moute, who played basketball for Texas State University.
-His younger brother, Roger Moute a Bidias, is a basketball player for the California Golden Bears.
-Luc Mbah a Moute married Aurelie Van Assche on February 15, 2020, in Yaounde their hometown.
+His younger brother, Roger Moute a Bidias, was a basketball player for the California Golden Bears.
+Luc Mbah a Moute married Aurelie Van Assche on February 15, 2020, in Yaoundé, their hometown.

 Mbah a Moute helped discover Cameroonian center Joel Embiid, the third overall pick in the 2014 NBA draft and eventual teammate on the Philadelphia 76ers.
 He also helped discover another Cameroonian player, power forward Pascal Siakam, the 27th pick in the 2016 NBA draft. and NBA G-League 2017-18 Defensive Player of the Year Landry Nnoko.